Minnesota Vikings vs. Detroit Lions NFL Week 5 Odds, Plays and Insights for October 10, 2021

 - The Lions have been underdogs by 10 points or more one time this season and have not covered the spread once.

-- Detroit's games this year have eclipsed the over/under two times in four opportunities (50%).
+- Detroit's games this season have hit the over two times in four opportunities (50%).

 - The Lions have turned the ball over three more times (5 total) than the Vikings have forced a turnover (2) this season.